Police confirm six students arrested, charged in St. Michael’s probe

 “Prior to arriving, Toronto police corporate communications received further information from the media indicating the expulsions were believed to be related to sexual assault involving an object,” he said.
 “When the officer arrived and after speaking with the principal, he confirmed expulsions…were in response to a video that showed or depicted a sexual assault.”

 The school initially said it had informed police of two incidents, including the alleged sexual assault of a student, on Monday.
-However, the school’s principal, Greg Reeves, admitted in a series of media interviews on Sunday that he did not report the alleged sexual assault on Monday because the alleged victim had not yet told his family about the incident.
+It later admitted it only provided to the video to police on Wednesday.

+“We have a responsibility to keep our students safe, but our best efforts failed,” Reeves told the news conference.
+“These incidents are clearly indicative we have a problem.
+We need to do much better at our culture and our student’s ability to talk to us.”

 A number of legal experts said that in Ontario, schools have an obligation under the Child and Family Services Act to report instances where a child aged 15 and under has been or could be sexually assaulted to the Children’s Aid Society.